pablodecm/phd_thesis/src/101_chapter_1.md

 where $\partial_\mu=\partial/\partial x_\mu$  and the repetition
 of the coordinate index $\mu \in \{0,1,2,3\}$ means summation over the product.
-The previous relation would still apply to each field in the case that a Lagrangian including several fields was considered.
-Therefore, given a Lagrangian, we can use Equation [-@eq:euler_lagrange] to obtain their equations of motion.
+The previous relation would still apply to each field in the case that a Lagrangian including several fields were considered; therefore, given a Lagrangian, we can use Equation [-@eq:euler_lagrange] to obtain their equations of motion.
 As an example, let us consider the following Lagrangian $\mathcal{L}_\textrm{Dirac}$, which  is a function of